 The Facebook cryptocurrency, codenamed Libra, is projected as stablecoin.
+(What is a stablecoin, anyway?)
 As per the reports, the Facebook cryptocurrency will primarily see use within existing Facebook products, including Messenger and WhatsApp.
 However, Facebook is considering the rollout of physical ATM devices for users to top up their Facebook token accounts, so it envisions some real-world use.
 At the very least, it wants to make it as easy as possible to swap fiat currency for Facebook tokens.

 Finally, Facebook knows that its image is tarnished.
 People continue to use Facebook, but there are massive trust issues.
 Facebook will create an “independent” foundation to oversee the currency.
 Furthermore, Facebook is asking for a $10 million payment for companies to operate a Facebook currency node to validate transactions, in return for a say in the governance of the token.
 As yet, there is no indication as to whether running a node would have a financial benefit too.